 If you don’t have an engaging onboarding process, you run the risk of losing talented candidates right from the start.
-According to Inc, 40% of employees reported leaving a job within the first six months.
-Why are so many new hires jumping ship?
-Research participants attributed leaving to poor onboarding experiences and a lack of clarity surrounding job duties and expectations.
-With this knowledge you should create a fast start for your new hires.
+According to Work Institute, nearly 40% of employees who left a job did so within the initial 12 months.
+Many new hires jump ship because of a poor onboarding experience and lack of clarity surrounding job duties and expectations.
 Introducing them to colleagues, enrolling them in training programs and defining goals early on will increase their chances of contributing right away while enhancing their level of engagement.

 Employee engagement surveys are critical tools to help assess the overall health of your workforce.
 But before you conduct the employee engagement survey on your own, think twice.
 Employees will likely refrain from sharing honest feedback if the responses are being directly submitted to your organization.
 Partnering with a 3rd party provider that gathers anonymous feedback will help employees feel more inclined to share honest feedback.

 Performance management is changing.
 Gone are the days of yearly assessments.
 Instead, organizations are offering their employees more frequent opportunities to discuss performance, objectives, problem areas and career development.
-And they are capturing these conversations using a modern HR system.
-The right technology can offer fully-customizable reviews, peer-to-peer feedback and goal tracking.
+The right HR technology can offer fully-customizable reviews, peer-to-peer feedback and goal tracking.
 By detailing performance and capturing the reviews in one system, organizations have a complete record of employee performance that they can rely on when looking at promotion opportunities or succession planning.